compose-spec/compose-spec/spec.md

 - `no` is the default restart policy, and it does not restart a container under any circumstance.
 - `always` policy always restarts container until removal.
 - `on-failure` policy restarts a container if the exit code indicates an on-failure error.
-- `unless-stopped` policy restarts a container without consideratoin for exit code, but will stop restarting when container is stopped by explicit user command.
+- `unless-stopped` policy restarts a container without consideration for exit code, but will stop restarting when the service is stopped by explicit user command.

 ```yml
     restart: "no"